5-750 Tuesday and Thursday

-Office C106; Office Hours by appointment on Tuesdays & Thursdays
+Office C106; Office Hours Wednesday, and by appointment on Tuesdays & Thursdays

 This course will focus on the study of drawing as a major form of expression.
 Students will employ the use of professional drawing media and tools and develop a professional attitude about materials, techniques, experience and end results.